If you're like most people, you probably think that you need to have a medical examination in order to buy life insurance.

 Lower coverage amounts

-No medical exam life policies don’t have the same benefit amounts as traditional life policies.
-While each insurer is different, there are not many no-medical policies out there with a benefit amount over $5 million.
+No medical life insurance policies don’t have the same benefit amounts as traditional policies.
+While each life insurance company is different, there are not many no-medical policies out there with a benefit amount over $5 million.

 If you need more coverage, you may be better off buying a fully-underwritten term life policy.